Menopause is an inescapable reality for women as they age. These natural menopause remedies will help you balance hormones naturally during menopause.

 Are you experiencing menopause symptoms or signs of menopause?
 Natural menopause usually occurs between 45 and 55 years of age.

-But in India, the average age at menopause is below 50, mainly because of early adoption of hysterectomy and sterilization as a mode of family planning.
+But in India, the average age at menopause is below 50, mainly because of the early adoption of hysterectomy and sterilization as a mode of family planning.

 Menopause is defined as the period when a woman stops menstruating due to the decrease in ovarian hormone production that happens naturally as women age.